HG-ERIK/WritePerLineTool/README.md

 ## ✨ Features

 - **ETA (Estimated Time of Arrival)** – Tells you how long will the writing take and when it ends
 - **Progress tracking** – See how much you’ve written, how much is left, and more
-- Clean, focused UI to help you stay on track

 ## 🔗 Try it out